ME-314/Farm-Bike/README.md

 </table>

 ## Procurement Guide
 Normalized industrial parts for this project can be commonly bought new from well established suppliers.
-The parts for the prototype were sourced from [Norelem](https://www.norelem.ch/), but equivalent parts can be source from:
+The parts for the prototype were sourced from [Norelem](https://www.norelem.ch/), but equivalent parts can be sourced from:
 - [Misumi](https://fr.misumi-ec.com/)
 - [RS Components](https://us.rs-online.com/)
 - [McMaster-Carr](https://www.mcmaster.com/)